 1. Introduce hands-on secure coding training

 Hands-on training that requires developers to actually code is highly recommended.
 This ensures that developers are practicing what they are learning and getting experience in the outcome you are looking for: more secure code.
-Studies have shown that actual hands-on coding is more effective than basic multiple choice lessons or viewing a slide deck.
+Studies have shown that actual hands-on coding exercises are more effective than basic multiple choice lessons or viewing a slide deck.

 2. Use static and dynamic code analysis

-In order to consolidate your secure coding initiative, make sure your products are tested with both static and dynamic code analysis tools and techniques.
+In order to consolidate your PCI secure coding initiative, make sure your products are tested with both static and dynamic code analysis tools and techniques.

 The purpose is to automatically identify coding errors before a program is released, and static analysis is a great way to do this.
 The tools used in this process parse and examine the source code of a program based on a predefined set of rules and patterns without executing the code.
 Static analysis requires human evaluation of the output, since the tools are prone to produce false positives and false negatives.
 Adding dynamic code analysis tools helps find additional vulnerabilities that static analysis tools might miss.